How much does life insurance cost in Canada? Updated 2023

 As we know, an aging applicant is a red flag for insurers, so they charge more to offset the risk in the latter years of a policy.
 You can use our online insurance quoting tool to see life insurance quotes across policy terms.

 The amount of the death benefit

 This more than likely is the most obvious factor affecting the cost of life insurance.
 You should understand how much life Insurance coverage you need to protect your family and dependents.

 If premium costs are a real concern, make sure you’re accurately filling out a life insurance needs calculator and keeping your family’s future financial requirements realistic.
 If you can lower your death benefit, while still confidently protecting your family, some savings on the cost of life insurance can be found.

 Policy options and riders

 Everybody likes to upsize their latte once in a while, but policy options and riders can impact the cost of life insurance.
 Things like convertibility, guaranteed renewability, critical illness, disability and long-term care insurance riders, waiver of or return of premium clauses, child term riders, and more, can drive up life insurance costs.

-What is the average cost of life insurance by age?
+What is the average life insurance cost by age?

 Taking everything above into account, you now know that life insurance costs are not one-size-fits-all.
 Luckily, the following posts will give you a broader idea of some representative life insurance costs by age.